-If a student is an exceptional mathematician and wants to choose Maths and Further Maths, only taking three A levels, where two of the choices are Maths, is rather a narrow range at A level.
-In that case it may be better to choose Maths, Further Maths and two sciences.
+If a student is an exceptional mathematician and wants to choose Mathematics and Further Mathematics, only taking three A levels, where two of the choices are Mathematics, is rather a narrow range at A level.
+In that case it is better to choose Mathematics, Further Mathematics and two other A levels.
 Students contemplating this should seek advice before making a final decision.